 To the untrained eye, nearly all GM automatic transmissions look the same.
-They are all made out of aluminum (with the exception of the very early Powerglide), they have the same bellhousing bolt patterns, and all have very similar case designs.
+They are all made out of aluminum (except the very early Powerglide), have the same bellhousing bolt patterns, and have very similar case designs.

 700R4 Identification- The Easy Way

-The easiest way to identify a 700R4 underneath of the car is to look at the bolts.
-If you have a clear view of the transmission count the bolts.
+The easiest way to identify a 700R4 underneath the car is to look at the bolts.
+If you have a clear view of the transmission, count the bolts.
 Did you count 16?
-If you did you have found a 700R4 or a 4L60.
+If you did, you have found a 700R4 or a 4L60.
 Remember, 4L60 was just another moniker for GM’s popular overdrive.

 700R4 Identification- With the Identification Tag:

-Lets say that you have found a transmission at a swap meet, on Craigslist, or at the salvage yard.
-Many people want to know exactly what year the transmission came from, and what vehicle it was in.
+Let’s say you found a transmission at a swap meet, on Craigslist, or at the salvage yard.
+Many people want to know exactly what year the transmission came from and what vehicle it was in.

 The model years are as follows: